 The Glenbard West School Counseling program is based on the American School Counseling Association National Model, designed to maximize all efforts to contribute to student success academically, post-secondarily, and socially-emotionally.
 Counselors assist students in a continuous evaluation of present and future plans and goals, emphasizing the student's role and responsibility in making choices.
 Parents are encouraged to enter into the planning process.
-Students and parents may expect counselors to be available for consultation on:
+Students and parents may expect counselors to be available for consultation on social emotional learning, and how to manage academic and social pressures.